 5. Immersive We accept that we are a part of it.
 Immersion is not living like a hermit in the woods.
 It's supercharging appreciation beyond the two stages described above.
 It's adding in that closer look at the plants and creatures that share our lives on a planetary scale yes, but moreover at a local macro and micro level.
 If we start feeding the birds, do we stop when the weather is a bit icky?
 We spend time in nature purposefully to notice and connect with the neighbours that share a good chunk of the same DNA.
 We notice the trees, the clouds and the shifts.
 We are protective of wildlife and green spaces in our immediate surroundings and beyond.

 I admit it, I talk to the trees and the squirrels.
 I say good morning to the birds and feel terrible if the feeders are empty.

-There is wisdom there, a peace and a feeling of calm to speak a truth knowing that these organisms have overheard many truths over hundreds of years.
+There is an inate wisdom, a peace and a feeling of calm to speak a truth knowing that these organisms have overheard many truths over hundreds of years.
 If they could talk, what a sense of perspective they would have.
-My problems can be put into scale when I consider the same trees witnessed wartime bombing.
+My problems can be put into perspective when I consider the same trees witnessed wartime bombing.
 I imagine them telling me to appreciate what I have and not sweat the small stuff.
 I consider how I explain my conundrums to them and in the telling, often realise what I am describing is farcical and petty.